Mickie Gee Was the "Glue Gun Slinger" Contributor on Squidoo!

 It is not just about a glue gun, y'all!

 Hi, everyone!
-I used to be Mickie_G on Squidoo and I was the "Glue Gun Slinger" contributor there on Squidoo.
+I used to be Mickie_G on a now defunct website named “Squidoo“.
+I was given the title "Glue Gun Slinger" contributor there.

 What holds everything in life together for you?
 For me, it is glue!
 Yes, glue.
 Think about it; glue holds the labels on cans of soup and jars of mayonnaise.
 There are glues for wood, paper, fabric, plastic, glass and metal.
 A glue is used to build stuff, repair stuff and to create art plus lots of crafts.